 Car ownership

 There is no doubt about it.
 Car ownership is the most expensive of all transportation options.
-Many families require a car to effectively manage family activities (school, work, errands, after school activities, etc.).
+Many families have not only one, but two cars to effectively manage family activities (school, work, errands, after school activities, etc.).
 Others simply want the convenience of being able to go where they want, when they want.
 If you need or want to own your own vehicle, listed below are several ways to reduce the costs.

 Ways to save on car ownership costs